nhsconnect/FHIR-STU3-Core-IG/README.md

 **Important:**

 This Core specification is in the **Discovery** stage based on <a href="https://www.gov.uk/service-manual/agile-delivery" target="_blank">GDS agile delivery</a>.
-It is an initial Core specification for review, research and engagement.
+It is an initial Core specification for review, research and engagement only.

 It is also intended to demonstrate a proposed approach to generating a UK Core specification, using the <a href="https://wiki.hl7.org/index.php?title=IG_Publisher_Documentation" target="_blank">HL7 IG Publisher tool</a>.